gethiox/HIDI/README.md

   The best way of running this program is to grant temporary privilege to `input` group with:
   `sudo -u your_username -g input ./HIDI`
   Try to avoid running untrusted software directly with root privilege

+# Configuration

+There are two types of configurations:
+- `hidi.config` - minor behavior settings
+- device configurations, see [guide](cmd/hidi/hidi-config/user/README.md) for details.

 Have fun!